lucas-koontz/Review-Scraper/README.md

 Your mission, should you choose to accept it, is to write a tool that:

-1. scrapes the first five pages of reviews
+1. Scrapes the first five pages of reviews
-2. identifies the top three most “overly positive” endorsements (using criteria of your choosing, documented in the README)
+2. Identifies the top three most “overly positive” endorsements (using criteria of your choosing, documented in the README)
-3. outputs these three reviews to the console, in order of severity
+3. Autputs these three reviews to the console, in order of severity

 ### Proposed solution

-It was develop an API to help the KGB identify "the top three worst offenders" called `ReviewScraper::DealerRater::Api::KgbTool`.
-All the agent need to do is run a function `print_top_three_offenders` to print these offenders comments in the console.
+It developed an API to help the KGB identify "the top three worst offenders" called `ReviewScraper::DealerRater::Api::KgbTool`.
+All the agent needs to do is run a function `print_top_three_offenders` to print these offenders' comments in the console.

 ```ruby
 ReviewScraper::DealerRater::Api::KgbTool.print_top_three_offenders